Taylor's Collard Greens are tender, yet crunchy, and filled with southern 'sass'. Try Taylor's recipe if you want to taste the best collards ever!

 Taylor comes from the same line of cooks that I do, and she's definitely carrying on our family traditions.
 Like all good cooks, she isn't afraid to take risks and try new things in the kitchen.

 At our last get-together, I took one bite of Taylor's Collard Greens and knew I had to wrangle the recipe out of her.
 Luckily, she was happy to oblige.
-After all, I wrangled her everyday when I was her Kindergarten Assistant.
-She’s kinda used to it. 🙂
+These greens are delicious as a side to barbecue, chicken, or beans on New Year's Day!

 These collards are as southern as you can imagine...with a little bit of Taylor's twist.
 She likes them crunchy...so she doesn't cook them as long as most southern cooks do.
 I'm gonna say they're probably a little healthier that way, even though the bacon and butter surely make up the difference.

 No matter what, they're the best I've ever tasted.
 And, I've tasted lots of collards.
 So, if you're cooking up a big southern meal, Taylor's Collard Greens surely need to be on your table.